210419-USF-BSN-Java/Couch-Critics/README.md

 # Couch-Critics

-## Description
+## Executive Summary

+- The Couch Critic Application will manage the process of writing reviews for Movies.
+- All users will be able to create an account, login, and and like/comment on Employee Reviews
+- All employees can login and write a review for whichever Movie is in the IMDB database
+- Managers will be able to approve or deny reviews, add employees, and fire employees.

 ## Stories

 ### User Stories

-- As a User can search for movies: e.g.  on movie name, critic?
+- As a User can search for movies
 - As a User I can create an account
 - As a User I can log in
 - As a User I can view the home page